MVME-HBUT/LosNet/README.md

 LosNet is a novel efficient and lightweight framework for ore image segmentation.

-Source code for 'Efficient and Lightweight Framework for Real-Time Ore Image Segmentation Based on Deep Learning'.
+Source code for '''Efficient and Lightweight Framework for Real-Time Ore Image Segmentation Based on Deep Learning'''.
 For more details, please refer to our [paper](https://www.mdpi.com/2075-163X/12/5/526).

 The source code can be found in [AdelaiDet](https://github.com/aim-uofa/AdelaiDet.git) .
 AdelaiDet is an open source toolbox for multiple instance-level recognition tasks on top of [Detectron2](https://github.com/facebookresearch/detectron2).